DB Design Bureau Home | Latest Updates | Technical Drawings | Free-Flight Plans | Aircraft Designed in Australia

 First flight: 03/1946

-Comments: Sometimes referred to as the "Kangaroo", but this was not an official name.
+Comments: The CA-15 is sometimes referred to as the "Kangaroo", but this was not an official name.

 1. Wikipedia article